A karate suit (karate-gi, dogi, keiko-gi or just gi for short) is the plain white uniform worn for practice.

 How about the heavyweight options?

 Most karate-gi manufacturers offer a heavyweight uniform.
 These are even more hard wearing than the middle weight options and some people find the extra thickness (and noise!) of the material satisfying.
-Personally, we find the thicker dogi to be a bit uncomfortable – the middle weight ones allow for much greater ease of movement.
+Personally, we find the thicker dogi to be heavy and a bit uncomfortable – the middle weight ones allow for much greater ease of movement.